Scheme (programming language): Nomenclature and naming conventions

 In Standard Scheme, procedures that convert from one datatype to another contain the character string "->" in their name, predicates end with a "?", and procedures that change the value of already-allocated data end with a "!".
 These conventions are often followed by Scheme programmers.

 In formal contexts such as Scheme standards, the word "procedure" is used in preference to "function" to refer to a lambda expression or primitive procedure.
 In normal usage, the words "procedure" and "function" are used interchangeably.
 Procedure application is sometimes referred to formally as combination.

 As in other Lisps, the term "thunk" is used in Scheme to refer to a procedure with no arguments.
 The term "proper tail recursion" refers to the property of all Scheme implementations, that they perform tail-call optimization so as to support an indefinite number of active tail calls.

 The form of the titles of the standards documents since R3RS, "Revisedn Report on the Algorithmic Language Scheme", is a reference to the title of the ALGOL 60 standard document, "Revised Report on the Algorithmic Language Algol 60," The Summary page of R3RS is closely modeled on the Summary page of the ALGOL 60 Report.

 Review of standard forms and procedures

 The language is formally defined in the standards R5RS (1998) and R6RS (2007).
 They describe standard "forms": keywords and accompanying syntax, which provide the control structure of the language, and standard procedures which perform common tasks.

 Standard forms

 This table describes the standard forms in Scheme.
 Some forms appear in more than one row because they cannot easily be classified into a single function in the language.

 Forms marked "L" in this table are classed as derived "library" forms in the standard and are often implemented as macros using more fundamental forms in practice, making the task of implementation much easier than in other languages.

-Note that begin is defined as a library syntax in R5RS, but the expander needs to know about it to achieve the splicing functionality.
+While begin is defined as a library syntax in R5RS, the expander must know about it to achieve the splicing function.
 In R6RS it is no longer a library syntax.